Sauteed Broccoli with Feta

 Similar Recipes

-This Broccoli with Feta recipe will bring new life to boring broccoli.
+This Sauteed Broccoli with Feta recipe will bring new life to boring broccoli.
 All you need is 2 additional minutes after steaming to unlock a new level of flavor.
 A quick saute in oil and garlic is simply perfection.

 Course: Side Dish